-I could also think about renting it out when I wasn't using it, and turn it into an asset.
+I could also rent it out when I wasn't using it and turn it into an asset.
 The going rate on rentals is around $300 around here, so I would “only” have to rent it out about 90 times to pay for it.
-That's probably the best way for me to do this, and it's the way many people buy yachts and private jets.
+That's probably the best way for me to do this, and it's how many people buy yachts, vacation homes, and private jets.
 Hey…I just figured out how to buy a boat, and on top of that, make it earn me money!

 3. How Badly Do I Want This?

 Well, it'd be nice to have a boat, but am I willing to put in the extra effort each week to earn that much extra or cut back on expenses far enough to save that much?
 Do I really want to deal with taking care of a boat or renting it out?
 Seems like a lot of work…guess I don't want it too badly.

 4. Is There Something I'd Prefer To Do With The Money?